CORRELATIONS

 What is the difference between interclass and intraclass correlation?

-Interclass correlation shows the association among the groups, and intra-class correlation shows the association within a group.
-In statistics, the interclass correlation (or interclass correlation coefficient) measures a relation between two variables of different classes (types), such as the weights of 20-year-old daughters and the weights of their 50-year-old mothers.
+Interclass correlation measures the association between groups, whereas intra-class correlation measures the association within a group.
+In statistics, the interclass correlation (or interclass correlation coefficient) measures the association between two variables from different classes (types), such as the weights of 20-year-old daughters and the weights of their 50-year-old mothers.
 The Pearson correlation coefficient is the most commonly used measure of interclass correlation.

 The interclass correlation contrasts with the intraclass correlation between variables of the same class, such as the weights of women and their identical twins; here, deviations are measured from the mean of all members of the single class: in this example, of all women in the set of identical twins.

-Although many psychology courses do not ask students to distinguish between these different types of correlations, they expect students to learn about concordance rates and inter-rater reliability, so explaining the differences makes sense.
-I have found students become confused with between-quasi-designs and intraclass correlations (concordance rates) otherwise.
+Although many psychology courses do not require students to distinguish among these types of correlations, they expect students to learn about concordance rates and inter-rater reliability; therefore, explaining the differences is warranted.
+I have found that students often conflate quasi-designs with intraclass correlations (concordance rates).

 Here is another way of putting it

-An intraclass correlation (ICC) is a statistical method used to assess the degree of agreement or similarity among observations made on the same subjects, groups, or clusters.
+An intraclass correlation coefficient (ICC) is a statistical measure used to assess the degree of agreement among observations made on the same subjects, groups, or clusters.
 It measures the consistency or reliability of measurements made within the same group.

-For example, consider a study comparing the IQ scores of older siblings and younger siblings within the same families.
+For example, consider a study comparing IQ scores between older and younger siblings within the same families.
 In this scenario, each family represents a cluster, and the IQ scores of siblings within each family are compared.
 The ICC would assess the extent to which IQ scores within the same family are similar or correlated.

 The confusion between ICC and quasi-experimental designs arises because both involve comparing groups of related individuals.
-However, the key distinction lies in the nature of the relationship between participants.
+However, the key distinction lies in the relationship between participants.

 In quasi-experimental designs, participants are typically unrelated individuals assigned to different groups or conditions based on pre-existing characteristics or criteria.
-For example, comparing the IQ scores of individuals from different age groups or educational backgrounds would constitute a quasi-experimental design.
+For example, comparing IQ scores across age groups or educational backgrounds would constitute a quasi-experimental design.

-On the other hand, in ICC studies, participants are related or clustered in some way, such as family members, students within the same classroom, or patients within the same healthcare facility.
+On the other hand, in ICC studies, participants are related or clustered, such as family members, students in the same classroom, or patients in the same healthcare facility.
 The focus is on examining the agreement or similarity of measurements within these related groups.

 Intraclass correlations (ICCs) are often used to assess the degree of agreement or similarity among observations made on related individuals or groups.
 Concordance rates of schizophrenia within families are an excellent example of ICCs in practice.